ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/etl-tools/dbt/dbt-incremental-model.md

     {% endif %}
     ```

     Note that our model will only respond to updates and additions to the `roles` and `actors` tables.
-To respond to all tables, users would be encouraged to split this model into multiple sub models - each with their own incremental criteria.
+To respond to all tables, users would be encouraged to split this model into multiple sub-models - each with their own incremental criteria.
 These models can in turn be referenced and connected.
-For further details on cross referencing models see [here](https://docs.getdbt.com/reference/dbt-jinja-functions/ref).
+For further details on cross-referencing models see [here](https://docs.getdbt.com/reference/dbt-jinja-functions/ref).

 2. Execute a `dbt run` and confirm the results of the resulting table: